ALS-RSOXS/.github/README.md

-# Resonant soft X-ray scattering at the Advanced Light Source
+# .github
-Software and tools for use at the RSOXS beamline.
+Resonant soft X-ray scattering at the Advanced Light Source